Sustainable Facilities Management – The Vital Role FMs Can Play

 So let’s dive into how you can capitalize on that opportunity and work to improve sustainability at your organization.

-Before you can create a sustainability plan, you need to know what’s working — and what isn’t — when it comes to reducing the carbon footprint of your company facilities.
+Before you can create a sustainability plan, you need to know what’s working — and what isn’t — when it comes to reducing your carbon footprint.
 A sustainability audit will help you to analyze current sustainability efforts and find areas for improvement.

 You can then set sustainability targets and create a plan of action for achieving them.